elifsezer/LoginEspresso/README.md

 Espresso use UI testing

 Create test case for login screen.
-The login scenario, in my case,
+The login scenario in my case,
 •	When the user opens the app, the user is sees splash screen.
 Then login activity loaded.
 •	The user enters email and password and button clicks
 •	The login details see correct or wrong toast messages